 Porto vs Lisbon: which one is better?

-Are you organizing your vacation in Portugal and you can't decide?
-If the flight has the same cost, you are faced with a complicated choice.
+Are you planning your vacation in Portugal and can't make up your mind?
+If the flight costs the same, you're faced with a difficult choice.

 Matteo Gramegna